Harrington v. Richter, 131 S.Ct. 770 (2011)

 In this two-part column, I discuss these two important cases and suggest some “Habeas Hints” for how to make the best of them.
-In Part One we focused on Richter.
-Here in Part Two we will zero in on Pinholster.
+Here in Part One we focus on Richter, and in Part Two we will zero in on Pinholster.

 Richter involved a robbery-murder amid murky facts as to how the shooting went down.
 A victim who was shot but survived (Johnson) told police that Richter’s accomplice had shot him in the bedroom; that he found the other victim shot to death on a living room couch; and that Johnson’s safe, a pistol, and cash were missing.
 Johnson’s account was corroborated by spent casings and blood evidence found at the scene, as well as by a search of Richter’s home, which turned up the missing safe and ammunition matching evidence at the scene.
 Richter initially lied about not being at the scene, but then admitted that he’d not only been there but had disposed of guns belonging to Johnson and Richter’s co-defendant.
 At trial, with the prosecution having planned its case against Richter based on Johnson’s account, Richter’s defense attorney gave an opening statement in which he claimed self-defense.
 Taken by surprise, the prosecution hurriedly obtained expert testimony from a blood expert, whose findings undercut Richter’s self-defense claim.
 Meanwhile, Richter’s defense counsel called Richter and a several lay witnesses and cross-examined the People’s expert, but did not call a blood expert for the defense.
 Richter was convicted and sentenced to LWOP, and he lost on direct appeal.